-5) City-wide Water Main Improvement Projects- 2020 Project Funding: Water Fund Bond Ordinance
+3) City-wide Water Main Improvement Projects- 2021 Project Funding: Water Fund Bond Ordinance 2020

 Project Description: \$1,275,000.
-The 4 locations outlined in this water distribution system project are as follows:
+The 3 locations outlined in this water distribution system project are as follows:

-- Dunning Ave (W. Clymer St to City Line): The water main proposed to be replaced has seen multiple patches over the last 5 years.
-The failing existing infrastructure continues to drain resources of the City operating budget and causes frequent water loss to residents which it serves.
-As part of this project, the City will also loop Arlington, Kensington, and Lexington Ave along W. Clymer St. to provide additional redundant feeds to these residents who currently are served from the water main on Genesee Street. - Auburn Ave: The watermain located on Auburn Ave off of Clark Street serves 4 residential properties thru a 4" galvanized pipe.
+- Auburn Ave: The watermain located on Auburn Ave off of Clark Street serves 4 residential properties thru a 4" galvanized pipe.
 This service main does not meet 10 State Standards and must be replaced with a 6-8" ductile iron main. - Rochester St: The water main located on Rochester Street at the intersection of Standard Ave is a 2" galvanized pipe.
 This service main does not meet 10 State Standards and must be replaced with a 6-8" ductile iron main.
-This project will connect the Standard Ave. main network to the Dayton ST network and eliminate the 2" watermain on Rochester Street.

-Grant Ave/ Prospect St Looping Project: Prospect Street watermain currently dead ends prior to the intersection with Grant Ave.
+This project will connect the Standard Ave. main network to the Dayton ST network and eliminate the 2" watermain on Rochester Street. - Grant Ave/ Prospect St Looping Project: Prospect Street watermain currently dead ends prior to the intersection with Grant Ave.
 This deadend main presents maintenance concerns as any isolation of this section of watermain effects multiple residents on Seneca Pkwy, Prospect St and Hickory Ln.
 Looping this system with the main on Grant Ave will provide a redundant feed and increase the City's ability to isolate mains, limiting residential/ commercial water loss when maintenance in this area is required.

-6) South Street Water Main Replacement Project- Phase II Project Funding: NBRC Grant- \$500,000/ City Water Fund Bond 2021- \$325,000
+4) South Street Water Main Replacement Project- Phase II Project Funding: NBRC Grant- \$500,000/ City Water Fund Bond 2021- \$325,000 start of April 2021.

-Project Description: \$825,000 as a Share 2 for the replacement of the remaining South Street water main.
-The City of Auburn has received design approval from NYS DOT and is progressing to Advance Designs and Plans for this project.
 This portion of the South Street water line has required numerous repairs over the last 10 years and needs to be replaced to meet 10 state standards.
 This project will be completed as part of the South Street Corridor Enhancement Project (PIN#395054).